jrudolph/akka-http-tls-stress/README.md

 the server SSLEngine will get into the state where it doesn't produce any data any more but still returns another `NEED_WRAP`.

 When that happens no more log messages are shown but a thread keeps spinning trying to `wrap` in a cycle.

+Looking at `-Djavax.net.debug=all` output, the spinning cases are always when the client occurs an error due to a dropped packet and sends an alert to the server.
+The alert then puts the server into the state where it doesn't fail but also doesn't produce any further output.